Lab 6: JavaFX and GUIs

 - Drag an

-into the VBox
+HBox into the VBox.

 - Go to Controls and drag a

-and a TextField
+Label and a TextField into the HBox.

 - Select the

-and pick the Layout menu.
+HBox and pick the Layout menu.

 - Change Pref Width and Pref Height to USE_COMPUTED_SIZE.